Pep15/Practical_SRE/README.md

                - Push image webportal-service:
                    'docker push your-registry-host(ip):5000/webportal-service:v1'

-      **install Minikube and Configuration**
+      **Install Minikube and Configuration**
-        7. Install and Configuration Environment local meachine
+        7. Install and configure the Environment local machine
-           - Once to install Docker and configure install mninikube to run as container on docker.
+           - Once to install Docker and configure it to install minikube to run as a container on Docker.
             'curl -LO https://github.com/kubernetes/minikube/releases/latest/download/minikube-linux-amd64'
              'sudo install minikube-linux-amd64 /usr/local/bin/minikube && rm minikube-linux-amd64'
              'minikube start --cpus=2 --memory=4096 --cni=calico --insecure-registry="your-registry-host(ip):5000"
             .
-Start Minikube: --cpu=2, you specify 'CPU' usge on your mechine host.(I recomended to allocate if you does not specfiy will take resource of mechine).
+Start Minikube: --cpu=2, you specify 'CPU' usage on your machine host.
+(I recommended allocating, if you do not specify will take the resource of the machine).
             .
-Start Minikube: --memory=4096, you specify 'Memory' usge on your mechine host.(I recomended to allocate if you does not specfiy will take resource of mechine).
+Start Minikube: --memory=4096, you specify 'Memory' usage on your machine host.
+(I recommend allocating; if you do not specify will take resources of the machine).
             .
 Start Minikube: --cni=calico, you must specify a Container Network Interface (CNI) that supports Network Policies, such as Calico, Cilium, or Weave Net.
             .
-Start Minikube: --insecure-registry, you must specify registry container to the minikube to allow you pull images from registry.
+Start Minikube: --insecure-registry, you must specify the registry container to the minikube to allow you to pull images from the registry.

-      **kubbctl runs objects kuberentes culster**
+      **kubbctl runs objects Kubernetes cluster**
-        8. Runs Deployment on kuberenetes culster
+        8. Runs Deployment on Kubernetes cluster
-         - Run 'namespace' to allocate each objects for the namespace 'kubectl create namespace apps-services' 'kubectl create namespace frontend-service'
+         - Run 'namespace' to allocate each object for the namespace 'kubectl create namespace apps-services' 'kubectl create namespace frontend-service'
          - Run
              'kubectl create secret docker-registry my-registry-creds --docker-server=your-registry-host(ip):5000 --docker-username=<username> --docker-password=<Password>  --docker-email=<email>  -n app-services'
              'kubectl create secret docker-registry my-registry-creds --docker-server=your-registry-host(ip):5000 --docker-username=<username> --docker-password=<Password>  --docker-email=<email>  -n freontend-services'
-         * I devided the files to easy apply the deployments
+         * I divided the files to easily apply the deployments
             * Issure Certification:
-               - I put the 'selfsined-issure.yml' on globle file because most apps is following the namespace apps-services 'kubectl -f Apps_deployment/selfsigned-issuer.yml'
+               - I put the 'self-signed-issuer.yml' in the global file because most apps are following the namespace apps-services
+               'kubectl -f Apps_deployment/selfsigned-issuer.yml'
             * Postgresql-Group:
-               - Create empty file to store data of database.
+               - Create an empty file to store the data of the database.
                    'mkdir -p Apps_deployment/mountDatabase'
-               - I sterted with 'Databse' most apps is depends on the Database postgres , ConfigMap , Secret.
+               - I started with 'Database', most apps depend on the Database, Postgres, ConfigMap, and Secret.
                    'kubectl -f Apps_deployment/Postgresql-Group/'
             * Api_Group:
                'kubectl apply -f Apps_deployment/Api-Group/'
-            * Authntaction-Group:
+            * Authentication-Group:
                'kubectl apply -f Apps_deployment/Authntaction-Group/
             * Image-Group:
                'kubectl apply -f Apps_deployment/Image-Group/'
             * WebPortal-Group:
                 'kubectl -f Apps_deployment/WebPortal-Group/'
-             - I already put Issure with Group of WebPortal because of I have one app under namespace 'frontend-service'
+             - I already put Issure with the Group of WebPortal because I have one app under the namespace 'frontend-service'
          - Network-Policy:
            **Informations:**
-             - Before to start apply Networkpolicy there are two concepts 'ingress' , 'egress'
+             - Before starting to apply Network, there are two concepts: 'ingress', 'egress'
-                * Ingress in network policy -> (That meaning when reception your friend) and (which door will reception your friend)--> that mean(Ports).
+                * Ingress in network policy -> (That means when you receive your friend) and (which door will receive your friend)--> that means (Ports).
-                * Egress in  network policy -> (That meaning when goes your friend) and (which door will reception you)--> that mean(Ports).
+                * Egress in  network policy -> (That means when your friend goes) and (which door will reception you)--> that means (Ports).
           9. Run NetworkPolicy
-              - I devided the file of grop policy and there are two yaml file it's outside the devided.
+              - I divided the file of group policy, and there are two YAML files it's outside the divide.
             * Policies Deny all :
-               - It's important to put on your infrastructure from consept 'default security' to pervent all pods to communication with each other.
+               - It's important to put on your infrastructure from concept 'default security' to prevent all pods from communicating with each other.
-               - After that you can allow by sepecify ports for each Applications
+               - After that, you can allow by specifying ports for each application
                * Network Policy Deny:
                   'kubectl -f Policy-Group/deny-apps-services-all.yml'
                   'kubectl -f Policy-Group/deny-webportal-service-all.yml'